-This paper investigates vertical market contract dynamics by analyzing a novel panel dataset of hospital–insurer contracts in West Virginia.
-Typically, contracts between downstream retailers and upstream suppliers in vertical markets are closely guarded trade secrets.
-West Virginia’s policy of making hospital–insurer public records until 2016 provided an unprecedented opportunity to study vertical market contracts over time.
-This work documents the West Virginia context and provides descriptive evidence from the novel dataset.
-The largest insurer typically formed three-year and five-year contracts.
-In contrast, smaller insurers generally formed auto-renew contracts, which initially commit to only one year but typically renew for a decade or longer, generally accompanied by rapid price growth.
-Further, contract formation was staggered, introducing subtle dynamics of internalized contract spillovers.
-These findings underscore the need to consider dynamics to accurately capture some markets and some questions, a nuance that is overlooked by the literature’s prevailing static approach.
+This paper describes new stylized facts about business-to-business contracts based on a novel panel dataset describing one decade of hospital–insurer contracts in West Virginia.
+Typically, hospital–insurer and other business-to-business agreements are closely guarded trade secrets.
+The state made hospital–insurer contracts public records, allowing me to provide stylized facts and identify specific firms.
+The largest insurer, Highmark BCBS, would typically form three- and five-year agreements with relatively low prices.
+In contrast, smaller insurers — which in this context included Cigna, Aetna, and United — generally generally formed auto-renew contracts, which only committed to one year but which typically renewed for a a decade or longer, generally accompanied by rapid price growth.
+The work points to open questions around the drivers of contract dynamics.
 By documenting this unique dataset and stark dynamic implications, this research contributes to a larger understanding of vertical market dynamics and helps set the stage for future work.

 Work in progress.